Maryland Weather: Winter Weather Advisory For Parts Of State

 - MDOT Road Conditions And Snow Plow Map

-A winter weather advisory is in effect for much of the state north and west of Baltimore overnight and into Monday, including all or portions of Baltimore, Carroll, Frederick, Harford, Howard and Montgomery counties.
+A winter weather advisory is in effect for the entire northern part of the state.
 The National Weather Service said one to three inches of snow is possible along with as much as a tenth of an inch of ice.

-Clouds will increase later Sunday evening with snow moving in around midnight.
-Light snow accumulation is expected before temperatures warm, changing the snow into freezing rain and sleet just ahead of the Monday morning commute.
+Temperatures will warm up changing the snow into freezing rain and sleet later this morning.

-A warm front will eventually lift across the region around 8 a.m. and precipitation will clear up in northern Maryland while southern Maryland will experience rain.
-This rain will move north later on in the day and continue off and on into Tuesday.

-Don’t expect that snow to last long, though; temperatures will climb to around 55 degrees on Tuesday.

-Ahead of the latest wave of winter weather, the State Highway Administration has pre-treated roads with brine and plans to put more plows and trucks out Sunday night into Monday.
+Ahead of the latest wave of winter weather, the State Highway Administration has pre-treated roads with brine.

 Stay up-to-date with the latest forecast by downloading the WJZ weather app.